JonDemers/opcode-ssg/en/saas/file-transfer/secure-file-sharing-solution/index.md

 Join the ranks of businesses that prioritize secure and professional file sharing with their clients.
 Elevate your collaboration game, streamline your workflow, and strengthen your client relationships.

-[Sign Up Now](#start-your-free-trial) for a free trial and experience the future of secure file sharing!
+[Sign Up Now](#start-your-demo-trial) for a demo trial and experience the future of secure file sharing!
 Trust our SaaS solution to be your reliable partner in client collaboration.

-{% include free-trial-en.md %}
+{% include demo-trial-en.md %}